How Effective Is The Apple Night Shift App?

 The study examined three different settings on the iPad:

-• Night Shift disable,
+• Night Shift disabled,

-• Night Shift warmer,
+• Night Shift set to a warmer tone,

-• Night Shift less warm.
+• Night Shift set to a less warm tone.

 Although the Night shift mode did make some difference, the results showed that all three settings suppressed the melatonin production, rather than regulating it.
 No wonder it was causing such a buzz!